Why brine? That's a great question!

 If your smoker has a water pan, fill it up.

 Once the smoker is ready, place the chicken in the smoker and set a timer for about 40 minutes.

 If the chicken looks like it's drying out on the outside, spray it quickly with some olive oil or brush on some butter.

 Check the pieces of chicken with an accurate quick reading thermometer such as the Thermapen.

 Remember, using an accurate thermometer like the Thermapen is the only way to know when the chicken is safely done to the correct temperature.

-These are usually fairly thin so it will not take long for them to reach 165°F.. their safe done temperature.
+These are usually fairly thin so it will only take about 60-90 minutes for them to reach 160°F.. their safe done temperature.